 Solutions that intelligently plan routes and thereby increase logistics efficiency are becoming more and more complex.
 This allows businesses to choose transportation management services that precisely suit their needs.
 Below, we talk about the functionality of ready-made APIs for route optimization.

 Integrating ready-to-use APIs

-To build route planning functionality, you need rich information about traffic situations, maps, and points of interest.
-Some big players on the mapping tools market provide convenient APIs with all the needed information.
-You can easily integrate these solutions into your existing delivery management software.
+To build route management functionality, you need rich information about traffic situations, maps, and points of interest.
+Some big players on the mapping tools market provide convenient APIs with all the required information.
+You can easily integrate these APIs into your existing delivery management software.
 Let’s have a look at some of the top tools that provide APIs for route optimization.